MTabbutt/MTabbut.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Cosmologist | Data Scientist | Civil Hacker
+subtitle: Physicist | Computer Scientist | Data Enthusiast
 ---

 ### _Currently a Graduate Student Researcher at The University of Wisconsin - Madison_